Best Management Practices for a

 You always want the boat held firmly in position, with anchors, a

-resistant.
-Keep them in a dry bag or
+slightly water resistant.
+Keep them in a dry bag or other container

 should always work in at least pairs, so that if one is hurt, the other can